OctopusDeploy/docs/docs/reference/security-and-encryption.md

 ![](/docs/images/3048071/3277610.png)
 2. Click **View master key** **![](/docs/images/3048071/3277606.png)**
-3. Click **Save** to save the master key to a text file orÂ **Copy to clipboard** and then paste the master key into a text editor or a secure enterprise password manager, and save it
+3. Click **Save** to save the master key to a text file or **Copy to clipboard** and then paste the master key into a text editor or a secure enterprise password manager, and save it

 ### Getting the Key from Powershell